souk4711/hakoniwa/README.md

 It can help you with:

-- Compile source code in a restricted sandbox, e.g. [makepkg with Hakoniwa](https://github.com/souk4711/hakoniwa/tree/main/hakoniwa-cli/docs/app-makepkg)
+- Compile source code in a restricted sandbox, e.g. [makepkg](https://github.com/souk4711/hakoniwa/tree/main/hakoniwa-cli/docs/app-makepkg)
-- Run browsers, or proprietary softwares in an isolated environment, e.g. [Firefox with Hakoniwa](https://github.com/souk4711/hakoniwa/tree/main/hakoniwa-cli/docs/app-firefox)
+- Run browsers, or proprietary softwares in an isolated environment, e.g. [Firefox](https://github.com/souk4711/hakoniwa/tree/main/hakoniwa-cli/docs/app-firefox)
+- Chroot into rootfs, install GUI apps, and launch them, e.g. [containerized Firefox](https://github.com/souk4711/hakoniwa/tree/main/hakoniwa-cli/docs/container-firefox)

 It also provides a set of profiles for the desktop application, read [Hakoniwa.d](https://github.com/souk4711/hakoniwa.d) to learn more.